OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-18.md

 ## 2 Chronicles 18:3

-Ahab king of Israel said to Jehoshaphat king of Judah, “Will you go with me against Ramoth-gilead?”
-And he said to him, “I am as you are, and my people as your people, and we will be with you in the battle.”
+Ahab, king of Israel, asked Jehoshaphat, king of Judah, “Will you join me in battle against Ramoth-gilead?”
+And he replied, “I am as you are, and my people as your people, and we will stand with you in the battle.”

 ---

 ## 2 Chronicles 18:4

-However, Jehoshaphat said to the king of Israel, “Please request the word of the Lord first.”
+Jehoshaphat, however, said to the king of Israel, “Let us first seek the counsel of the Lord.”

 ---